-I’ve written a number of books for professionals, including three that are my best sellers: Cultural Competence in Trauma Therapy, Feminist Therapy, and the award-winning Subversive Dialogues: Theory in Feminist Therapy.
+I’ve written a number of books for professionals, including three that are my best sellers: Cultural competence in trauma therapy, Feminist therapy, and the award-winning Subversive dialogues: Theory in feminist therapy.
+A new book, Supervision essentials for the feminist psychotherapy model of supervision will be published in February 2016 by APA, with its companion DVD in which I demonstrate feminist supervision.

 - Your turn for care: Surviving the aging and death of the adults who harmed you